Predatorie/SetupSheetXML/README.md

 # SetupSheetXML
-Mastercam X9 NET-Hook that generates a setup sheet xml datasource bypassing the setup sheet dialog.
+Mastercam 2019 NET-Hook that generates a setup sheet xml datasource bypassing the setup sheet dialog.
 Also makes a copy of the xml using a specified name.

-This is a quick and dirty project for a customer.
+This is a just a quick and dirty project for a customer.